Take a Look-See Trip to Italy: Invest Three Months in a Job Search

 Fly to Italy

 Now all there is left to do is spend three months in Italy and get used to the Dolce Vita.
-All you need is one person willing to hire you - and it doesn't matter how small the job - as a consultant and you're a step closer to getting your visa.
+You could be searching for a job in far less pleasant locations!
+All you need is one person willing to hire you — and it doesn't matter how small the job — as a consultant and you're a step closer to getting your visa.

 In Part Two, Freelancing in Italy: How to Apply for a Freelance Visa, Emma looks at what you need to obtain a freelance visa.